-Here is our guide to foraging for wild garlic in Britain, with a few key details regarding where it can be found, characteristics and recipe ideas
+Why not take a woodland walk this spring and see if you can spot or smell any wild garlic – just head to your local woodland or riverbank.
+Our guide on how to forage for wild garlic in Britain, with a few key details regarding where it can be found, characteristics and easy wild garlic recipe ideas.

 The plant, native to Britain, is also known as Bear leek, Bear's garlic, Broad-leaved garlic, Buckrams, Ramsons, Wood garlic and can grow to heights of between 45 and 50 cm.